andygrove/datafusion-archive/README.md

 DataFusion can also be used as a crate dependency in your project if you want the ability to perform SQL queries and DataFrame style data manipulation in-process against your own data sources.
 In that respect, DataFusion is inspired by Apache Calcite in the Java world.

+# Project Home Page

+The project home page is now at [https://datafusion.rs](https://datafusion.rs) and contains the [roadmap](https://datafusion.rs/roadmap) as well as documentation for using this crate or running DataFusion as a distributed cluster.
+I am using [GitHub issues](https://github.com/andygrove/datafusion-rs/issues) to track development tasks and feedback.

 # Prerequisites

 - Rust nightly